 He met Don Bosco at the college of Valdocco

-Luigi Orione was born in Pontecurone, in the diocese of Tortona, on June 23, 1872.
+Louis Orione was born in Pontecurone, in the diocese of Tortona, on June 23, 1872.
 In his early adolescence, he helped his father as a road paver up to the age of 13.
-Luigi wanted to study to become a priest and was welcomed in the Franciscan convent of Voghera.
+Louis wanted to study to become a priest and was welcomed in the Franciscan convent of Voghera.
 However, he had to put his plans on hold due to severe pneumonia.

 He was then accepted in the college of Valdocco, where he met Don Bosco, now an old man.
 He succeeded in obtaining the privilege of confessing to him and, having prepared three whole books of sins, he saw them snatched from the saint, who among other things told him: "We will always be friends."
 In Turin, he breathed the Salesian spirit and knew the nearby Opera del Cottolengo.